-Third, although the additional impacts caused by the northern and southern extension routes are similar in terms of the total amount, the distributional implication differs substantially.
-If we compare them only in terms of the expected economic impacts, Myanmar would prefer the northern extension route and others prefer the southern extension route.
+Third, although the additional impacts caused by the northern extension route and by the southern extension route are more or less similar in terms of the total amount, the distributional implications differ substantially.
+If we compare only in terms of the expected economic impacts, Myanmar would prefer the northern extension route and others would prefer the southern extension route.

-Fourth, developing a transport corridor in general will have positive economic impacts on the regions along the route at the expense of other parts of the country or regions.
-To pursue both economic growth and the narrowing of development gaps, transport corridors need to be designed carefully or with proper redistribution policy measures if necessary.
-Otherwise, uneven economic impacts may cause unnecessary conflicts in the region or even within a country.
+Fourth, developing a transport corridor in general will have positive economic impacts on the regions along the route at the cost of negative impacts on other parts of the countries or regions.
+In order to pursue both economic growth and the narrowing development gaps, therefore, transport corridors need to be designed carefully or with proper redistribution policy measures if necessary.
+Otherwise, uneven economic impacts may cause unnecessary conflicts in the region or even within countries.

 Fifth, the economic impacts will be larger when the degree of improvement in road infrastructure is larger.
 This implication has two aspects.
-The lower the quality of the original road, that is, the lower the level of economic development, the larger the potential to enjoy positive economic regional impacts.
-The large economic impact induced by the northern extension route is probably because it passes through Shan State of Myanmar where economic development is still in an early stage, reflecting weak connectivity to neighbouring countries.
-The other aspect is drawn from the comparison between S4a and S4b, i.e., that the larger the improvement in the road quality is, the larger the expected economic impacts are.
-In both cases, the degree of improvement in road infrastructure depends on the size of the investment.
-The northern extension route will require larger investment because of its inferior condition.
-In contrast, the southern extension route which aligns with GMS economic corridors, has already been better developed.
-Similarly, constructing a highway quality road requires bigger investment than constructing a standard road.
+The lower the quality of the original road, which is usually equivalent to a lower level of economic development, the larger is the potential to enjoy positive economic impacts in the region.
+The large economic impact induced by the northern extension route is probably because it passes through the Shan State of Myanmar, where economic development is still in the early stages, reflecting weak connectivity to neighbouring countries.
+The other aspect is drawn from the comparison between S4a and S4b, that the larger the improvement in the road quality, the larger the expected economic impacts will be.
+In both cases, the degree of improvement in road infrastructure depends on the size of investment.
+The northern extension route will require larger investment in improving road infrastructure because it needs to start from the lower status quo.
+In contrast, the southern extension route has already been better developed as GMS economic corridors and, therefore, the necessary improvement is much smaller than the northern extension route.
+Similarly, constructing a highway-quality road requires bigger investment than constructing a standard-quality road.